Point Cabrillo Light Station

 Point Cabrillo in the spring of 2012

-Along the rugged coast of Northern California's Mendocino County, between the town of Mendocino and the city of Fort Bragg, Point Cabrillo juts out into the Pacific, surrounded on three sides by steep cliffs sheltering tight coves.
+Along the rugged coast of Northern California's Mendocino County, between the town of Mendocino and the city of Fort Bragg, Point Cabrillo juts out into the Pacific, surrounded on three sides by cliffs sheltering tight coves.

 LIGHTHOUSE TOWER/FOG-SIGNAL BUILDING

 From a distance, one might mistake the lighthouse for a country church, with the 47-foot high octagonal lighthouse tower serving as the "steeple."
-This quaint, wood-frame style of lighthouse was popular in the Pacific Northwest in the late 19th and early 20th centuries, but the example at Point Cabrillo is the only one of its kind in California.
+This quaint, wood-frame lighthouse style was popular in the Pacific Northwest in the late 19th and early 20th centuries, but the example at Point Cabrillo is the only one of its kind in California.

 Main Keeper's Quarters